-Getting a sales agent to pitch your documentary to Netflix can be a beneficial step in increasing your chances of getting your film or series accepted for distribution on the popular streaming platform.
+Getting a sales agent to pitch your documentary to Netflix can significantly increase your chances of getting your film or series accepted for distribution on the popular streaming platform.

 Here are 7 steps you can follow to find a sales agent and pitch your documentary to Netflix: